 James does not say Christians should never be angry, but we should be slow to get angry.
 As the command for slow speech is not an absolute command against all speech (although we might wish that for some individuals), so there is no absolute command against anger.
 God, Himself gets angry.
 The issue is not anger but the speed of anger.

 Slow-developing anger is God’s way of protecting us against making rash mistakes in our relationships.

 Wrath generally results from continually trying to get things our own way, but people keep creating obstacles.
 We resent them for getting in our way.
 We hold it against them.
 We want our way, and we don’t care what others think.

 “Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
 And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you” (Ephesians 4:31-32).

 Those who are quick to anger have no desire to work out the problem with the other person.
 They care only about getting their own way.
 If we care about the well being of the other person, we might get an amicable result.

 A calm-spirited person can give a word of stability in a tense situation.
 He does not reply in kind but gives a “soft answer.”
 We will avoid much heartache if we follow God’s procedures for managing conflict.
 A soft answer turns away wrath:

-“A soft answer turns away wrath, But a harsh word stirs up anger” (Psalm 15:1).
+“A soft answer turns away wrath, But a harsh word stirs up anger” (Proverbs 15:1).

 If we control our anger, God views us as possessing great wisdom: